melles1991/usecuewebsite/_posts/2016-07-03-from-wordpress-to-cloudcannon.md

 Wordpress could do everything I needed, but my main concerns with using Wordpress were the lack of security (due to third party plugins), the high maintenance cost and the lack of version control.
 I wanted a platform my clients loved and that would reduce the risk and work for me.

 I found CloudCannon and thought “Oh my goodness, this is the solution I’ve been dreaming about”.
-I now spends less time coding, gets sites live faster and no longer have to worry about security or back-ups.
+I now spends less time coding, I can get sites live faster and I no longer have to worry about security or back-ups.

 > “Oh my goodness, this is the solution I’ve been dreaming about.”